chgibb/PHATDocs/docs/docs/stableChangeLog.md

 * Allow importing of BAM files produced externally
 * Allow linking imported BAM files to inputted reference sequences for visualization
 * [#593](https://github.com/chgibb/PHAT/issues/593)
+* Update checking will now abort if it takes too long to connect to github.com